 An indirect effect would be a reduced heterogeneity in ERTMS trackside engineering rules and implementations.

-EIM and NSA FR consider that these positive effects are not certain as the harmonised rules are not as detailed as in the national legislation and there is a risk of losing some important features in the modification of national rules and company rules.
+EIM, ETF and NSA FR consider that these positive effects are not certain as the harmonised rules are not as detailed as in the national legislation and there is a risk of losing some important features in the modification of national rules and company rules.
 The training of drivers or signallers will be based on the company rules derived from the harmonised rules, the national rules, and from the already existing company rules.
 It is likely that the changes to the training will be minimal. .

 However, the National Safety Rules Task Force Report in 2012 states that: